grab/engineering-blog/_posts/2020-11-23-democratising-fare-storage-at-scale-using-event-sourcing.md

 The Fare LifeCycle service enabled us to revolutionise the fare storage at scale for Grab’s ecosystem of services.
 Further benefits realised with the system are:

-*   The feature agnostic platform helped us to reduce the time-to-market for our hyper-local features so that we can further outserve our customers and driver-partners.
+*   The feature agnostic platform helped us to reduce the time-to-market for our hyper-local features so that we can further outserve our consumers and driver-partners.
 *   Decoupling the fare information from the booking information also helped us to achieve a better separation of concerns between services.
 *   Improve the overall reliability and scalability of the Grab platform by decoupling fare and booking information, allowing them to scale independently of each other.
 *   Reduce unnecessary coupling between services to fetch fare related information and update fare.
-*   The audit-trail of fare changes in the chronological order reduced the time to debug fare and improved our response to customers for fare-related queries.
+*   The audit-trail of fare changes in the chronological order reduced the time to debug fare and improved our response to consumers for fare-related queries.

 We hope this post helped you to have a closer look at how we used the Event Source pattern for building a data store and how we handled a few caveats and challenges in the process.